zbelial/ivy-plus.el/README.md

-# counsel-plus.el
+# ivy-plus.el
-New counsel commands or enhance some existing counsel commands.
+New counsel commands or enhancement to some existing counsel commands.